canjs/can-event-queue/README.md

 [![Build Status](https://travis-ci.org/canjs/can-event-queue.svg?branch=master)](https://travis-ci.org/canjs/can-event-queue)

 `can-event-queue` mixes in event binding and dispatching methods that use [can-queues](../can-queues).
+This adds legacy binding methods `addEventListener` and `removeEventListener`.
+This package should not be used for new packages.

 ## Use